FusionAuth/fusionauth-site/site/_posts/2021-05-12-unio-saves-100k-with-fusionauth.md

 **Jason:** We use the Java SDK and the REST API.

-Some examples of how we use it: get all users within a domain, start a forgot password flow, change password, authenticate users.
+Some examples of how we use it:

+* Get all users within a domain
+* Start a forgot password flow
+* Change a user's password
+* Authenticate users

 > FusionAuth provides ... a standardized solution that is robust and battle-tested, which we can self-host, configure and extend as desired, and integrate easily with SDKs and APIs.